 Shelley will bring the yoga postures and meditation to beginners who wish to enhance their understanding of their unique body mechanics and perhaps move beyond their misconceptions of their own body and mind limitations.
 Shelley will teach Yin Yoga a practice designed to rejuvenate the body’s connective tissue that results in enduring mobility and flexibility.

 Shelley has experienced an array of professional paths beginning as a chef, making her way into substance abuse counseling after which she entered law school.
-She has been practicing law for over 20 years as a child protection lawyer and a Guardian Ad Litem.
+She practiced law for over 20 years as a child protection lawyer and a Guardian Ad Litem.
 Shelley has continually sought further education and certifications in various of interest.
 She is a certified 500 hour yoga instructor, completed Level One for teaching Spring Forest Yoga and holds certifications in 3 different energy healing modalities.

 Shelley honed her teaching skills in court rooms in front of judges in two states and while teaching law students at the UNH School of Law.
 She has developed a keen sense of timing and a deep appreciation for her audience, whoever they may be.
 She has taught yoga at various yoga studios throughout